KABoissonneault/DFU-UnleveledSpells/README.md

 ### Enemy Spells ###
 See https://github.com/KABoissonneault/DFU-UnleveledSpells/blob/main/Scripts/UnleveledEnemySpells.cs

+### Spell Migration
+- If you toggle on or off the "Unleveled Open and Lock" setting, your spells with Open and Lock effects will be updated to reflect the setting
+- If you start a playthrough with Roleplay&Realism: Items' "skill-based starting spells", your new spells will be made unleveled

 ## Conclusion
-This is an early release, late-game balance hasn't even been tested (I'm working on it).
-All forms of feedback on all aspects of the mod are welcome.
-Please report any issue you see on the Nexus page, in the dfworkshop forums, or the Github.
+This is a pretty stable early release, most feedback has been positive so far.
+All forms of feedback, on any aspect of the mod, are welcome.
+Please report any issue you see on the Nexus page, in the dfworkshop forums, the Github, or directly on Discord.